Chapter 7 Bankruptcy

 What Does The Chapter 7 Bankruptcy Process Look Like?

 Once you have decided that filing bankruptcy is the proper option for you and you have successfully filed, knowing what steps to take next can sometimes be challenging.
-If you are in the Baltimore area, we recommend consulting a bankruptcy attorney like Sanchez Garrison & Associates, LLP for help through your chapter 7 bankruptcy process.
+If you are in the Baltimore area, we recommend consulting a bankruptcy attorney like Sanchez Garrison & Associates, LLC for help through your chapter 7 bankruptcy process.
 Once you have successfully filed, all of your unsecured or non-exempt debts are essentially gone.
 This means that you avoid foreclosing on your properties, avoid your car being repossessed, and are left with no more debt.

 After filing bankruptcy of this type, you are required to sell all of your possessions/properties that aren’t exempt in order to pay back your credit card debt, student loan debt, or whatever other types of debt you have acquired the best you can.
 You are allowed to keep things that are necessary for day-to-day life.
 Even though you have to sell most of your possessions, you are often left with little to no remaining debt.
 This is why chapter 7 bankruptcy is known as liquidation bankruptcy.
 You are required to liquidate all of your assets, but you are left unburdened.
 Types of debt that can be eliminated under chapter 7 bankruptcy are: